Compact Travel Accessories and Travel Hacks From Full Time Travelers

 And it comes with a detachable day-bag/laptop backpack….it’s literally two backpacks in one.
 Or a backpack and a wheelie.
 Or just a single bag!
 The bag(s) just provide so much flexibility.

 And it’s the perfect size for carry-on travel.
 There isn’t an airline in the world that will reject it as cabin luggage based on size.
-And yet it can hold every piece of clothing I own.
+And yet it can hold every piece of clothing and travel accessory I own.

-It is our only bag on our non-stop travel adventure and it’s the greatest investment in this lifestyle that we ever made.
+We consider it to be the perfect bag for our non-stop travel adventure and it’s the greatest investment in this lifestyle that we ever made.

 We also carry a foldable daypack that converts from a good-sized backpack into a tiny cube and doesn’t take up much precious space in our bags.